jbp7/TEAM-Xie-Software/README.md

   build_vignettes = TRUE,
   build_manual = TRUE)
 ```

 ## Documentation

-A detailed vignette containing examples of how to use TEAM can be viewed by calling:
+After installation, a detailed vignette containing examples of how to use TEAM can be viewed by calling:
 ```{r,eval=FALSE}
 browseVignettes("TEAM")
 ```